Transfer From Fidelity to Charles Schwab

 How to Transfer a Fidelity Account to Schwab

 Do you have an account at Fidelity?
-Would you like to give Charles Schwab a try?
-If so, you can quickly move your account intact to Schwab and start trading there.
-Here is the lowdown on making the switch:
+Would you like to try Charles Schwab?
+If so, you can usually transfer your account to Schwab and begin trading there.
+Here is the lowdown on making the change:

 Transfer from Fidelity to Schwab

-A brokerage or investment-advisory account can be moved out of Fidelity into either account mode at Schwab.
-Fidelity Go, the company’s automated service, will only transfer cash to Schwab, and Intelligent Portfolios, Schwab’s automated program, will only accept a transfer of cash.
-These policies will affect transfers that involve a robo account on either end.
+A brokerage or investment-advisory account can be moved out of Fidelity into either account type at Schwab, subject to asset and account-type compatibility.
+Fidelity Go, the company’s automated service, typically transfers out as cash, and Schwab Intelligent Portfolios generally accepts cash only for incoming transfers.
+These policies can affect transfers that involve a robo-advisor account on either end.

 (1) Same account type as the outgoing account (such as custodial, joint, or IRA)